inspektor-gadget/inspektor-gadget/README.md

-  biotop            Trace block devices I/O, with container details completion        generate the autocompletion script for the specified shell deploy            Deploy Inspektor Gadget on the cluster filetop           Trace reads and writes by file, with container details help              Help about any command network-policy    Generate network policies based on recorded network activity process-collector Gather information about running processes
+  biotop            Trace block devices I/O, with container details completion        generate the autocompletion script for the specified shell deploy            Deploy Inspektor Gadget on the cluster help              Help about any command network-policy    Generate network policies based on recorded network activity process-collector Gather information about running processes